GAMBLING LICENSE PROCEEDINGS

 Represented a gaming software company in a bad faith suit against its insurer.
 The insurer denied coverage under a prior litigation exclusion in a patent infringement policy.
 The scope of the exclusion had never before been litigated.
 After establishing coverage and defeating the policy exclusion, the bad faith case against the insurer settled for almost twice the face value of the policy.

 Represented limited partners/investors in a suit against the general partner, involving contract, real estate appraisal, accounting and fraud issues.
 After a three-week trial, the general partner was removed and his claim for management fees was defeated.
-The Court recognized our appraisal and accounting, and awarded the clients' attorneys’ fees and costs.
+The Court recognized the clients' appraisal and accounting, and awarded the clients' their attorneys’ fees and costs.

 (Appeals & Writs)

 Represented MCI Telecommunications on appeal seeking a tax refund for sales and use taxes upon property acquired in corporate mergers.
 In settlement, MCI received $4.9 million.

 As a law clerk David worked on more than 100 federal appeals, including Price v Viking Penguin, 881 F.2d 1426 (1989) (William Styron, Kurt Vonnegut, John Irving, Alfred Kazin and Susan Sontag, Amicus).
 David Price, an FBI agent who played a role in investigating Wounded Knee, sued for defamation allegedly found in the book In The Spirit of Crazy Horse by Peter Matthiessen.
 The suit led to the book being removed from sale.
 The Court rejected Price's claims on First Amendment grounds which led to the book being re-published.